Updated: February 20, 2024

 It is expected because when it comes to investing, the stock market is really the first thing to come into mind for most people, thanks to the movies, in my opinion.

-And I’m pretty sure that whenever there’s news that the Philippine stock market has reached another record high, people who don’t own stocks feel that they’re missing out on the “greatest party of the year”.
+Also, whenever there’s news that the Philippine stock market has reached another record high, people who don’t own stocks feel that they’re missing out on the “greatest party of the year.”

-That’s why over the past few weeks, many have dared to open an account without full knowledge of what they are actually getting into, and armed only with hopes that they will make money from the stock market.
+When that happens, many get the courage to open an account even if they have zero knowledge of what they are actually getting into.
+They’re only armed with hopes that they will make money from the stock market.

-Now for those who’s still thinking of investing in the stock market, here now are four very important reasons why you should NOT do it, unless you want to lose money.
+Now, for those who are still thinking of investing in the stock market, here are four very important reasons why you should NOT do it unless you want to lose money.